radiantlogic-v8/documentation-new/documentation/cfs/01-getting-started.md

 3. In the right panel, click **browse \*:443 (https)**. ![](media/rtc-2.png)
 4. If there is a Certificate Error warning, select "Continue to this website". ![](media/rtc-3.png)

-    > **Tip –** This warning is displayed if you have not yet installed a trusted SSL certificate in IIS.
+    >[!note] This warning is displayed if you have not yet installed a trusted SSL certificate in IIS.
 You should replace the default certificate installed by the CFS installer with a new one designated specifically for use by CFS.
 This certificate should be issued by a Certificate Authority.
 For instructions on how to change the certificate in IIS, refer to Adding a Certificate to use with an RTC.

 5. You should now be at the Radiant Trust Connector site.